Memory Therapists Association

 The Practitioner's Oath

 "I acknowledge that I work at the boundary of self.
 I will approach every mind with humility, knowing I cannot fully understand the architecture I affect.
 I will not modify, extract, or implant memories without consent given in full awareness.
+I will advocate for my patients' right to remember and their right to forget.
 I will witness their pain when I cannot heal it.
-I will not become an instrument of those who would weaponize memory."
+I will not become an instrument of those who would weaponize memory.
+If I fail these commitments, may my own memories be my judgment."

 Integration Therapy